ebrahimabdallah/Designing-Data-Intensive-Applications/Chapter 1 /Notes.md

 * In this chapter, we will start by exploring the fundamentals of what we are trying to
 achieve: reliable, scalable, and maintainable data systems

-* **A data-intensive** application is typically built from standard building blocks that pro‐ vide commonly needed functionality
+* **A data-intensive** application is typically built from standard building blocks that provide commonly needed functionality
 - This apps which needs these terms:

 1-databases:-store data to user